jasonaaronwilson/c-armyknife-lib/src-doc/value-hashtable.md

 Create a hashtable with the given number of buckets.

-The minimum number of buckets is currently 2 to make it less likely we run into some resize loop depending on the values of ARMYKNIFE_HT_LOAD_FACTOR and AK_HT_UPSCALE_MULTIPLIER).
+When the initial number of buckets is less than a small integer (currently 2), then we automatically increase the initial number of buckets to that number to make the fractional growth algorithm work and maintain big-O properties.

 ## @function value_hashtable_upsize_internal